 Business meetings are scheduled for 9:30 a.m. the second and fourth Tuesday of each month in the Administration Building’s East Hearing Room and are streamed live and archived.
 Public comment is taken during these meetings.

 The Board of County Commissioners holds study sessions on Mondays and Tuesdays as well as regular meetings for county staff updates.
 These study sessions (except for executive sessions) are open to the public.

 The Commissioners regularly engage with local, regional, state, and federal governmental to make sure Arapahoe County’s interests are represented in Washington, D.C. and the state capitol.

-Arapahoe County’s 2022 legislative principles describe the county’s underlying interest on specific issues, serving as a consistent guide for the county in developing positions on federal and state legislation, rulemaking, and proactive issue advocacy.
+Arapahoe County’s 2023 Legislative Principles & Issues Guide describes the County’s underlying interest on specific issues, serving as a consistent guide for the county in developing positions on federal and state legislation, rulemaking, and proactive issue advocacy.
 View legislation being monitored by Arapahoe County, including positions taken by the Board of County Commissioners.

 There are a variety of ways to engage with Arapahoe County and the Board of County Commissioners.